globus/globus-compute/RELEASING.md

    for instructions.

-   **⚠️ Note:** The automatically generated changelog from GitHub includes every PR in the release, but not every PR is of interest.
-Cull from the changelog items in the generated notes those PRs that are only of interest to Compute developers.
-For example, test-only changes, or [pre-commit] PRs may be removed.
-(If users are interested to see the exact set of changes, then they may use the "Full Changelog" link at the bottom of the generated notes.)
+   **⚠️ Note:** The automatically generated changelog from GitHub includes every PR in the release, but not every PR is of interest to users, our intended target audience.
+   Cull from the generated notes those PRs that are only of interest to Compute developers.
+   For example, test-only changes, removal of unused code or [pre-commit] PRs should be removed.
+(If users are interested to see the exact set of changes, then they may use the "Full Changelog" link at the bottom of the generated notes.
+Developers can use variations of `git log/shortlog`.)

 1. Navigate to the [Build with Parameters](https://builds.globus.org/jenkins/job/BuildGlobusComputeAgentPackages/build?delay=0sec) Jenkins page.